 Use words that convey a sense of urgency, such as “now” or “today.”
 You can also implement a countdown clock or show the offer’s expiration date as a good way to encourage action.

 Another tactic is to amplify the customer’s FOMO (fear of missing out).
 Use phrases like “hurry, don’t miss out” or “54% of buyers purchased this upgrade” can be highly motivational.

 Your customers will only buy more if they trust you more.
 So, if you want them to upgrade, building trust can go a long way.

 - Offer a money-back guarantee – Reassure your customers that there’s no risk in upgrading.
 Stand behind your product and you’ll win over more upgrades.

-- Include social media counters – Encourage people to like your upgrade package and then show the number of likes when offering the upgrade.
+- Include social media counters – Encourage people to like your upgrade package in the social media channels you use and then show the number of likes when offering the upgrade.

-- Show what percentage of customers upgrade – Use social proof data to encourage the upgrade.
+- Show what percentage of customers upgrade – Use social proof data, like online reviews, to encourage the upgrade.

 - Include testimonials – Show your new customers the benefits of upgrading by using actual testimonials.

-- Offer a trial – Allow your customers to try before they buy.
+- Offer a trial period – Allow your customers to try before they buy.

 Because you have a greater chance of selling to an existing customer, there’s no reason not to start right away.
-Use the above tips to improve your upgrade game and get more revenue from your new customers.
+Using the above tips is an effective way to improve your upgrade game and get more revenue from your new customers.